Interesting Korean Language Facts That’ll Help You Master It

 In most languages, they usually have one established counting method.
 However, you should take Korea differently because they have two different counting methods – one uses native Korean while the other has Chinese origins.

 The first one is used similarly to the English counting method, such as quantifying certain objects, counting your anniversary, and telling everyone how old you are.
 On the other hand, the second one is more technical as it is used to measure distance, count the money, determine specific dates, and much more.

 What makes the Korean language different from the ones spoken in other parts of the world is that levels of respect affect the appropriate vocabulary, it is based on their collectivist nature, linguists consider it as an ‘isolate’ language, and it has more than one counting system.
 If you keep these particularities in mind, you’ll definitely learn how to speak Korean better.

 If you’re looking for a Korean language school in Singapore, engage with us at Korean Explorer.
-We offer a broad range of classes, all of which are geared for specific learning competencies.
+From online Korean lessons to physical Korean classes, we offer a broad range of classes, all of which are geared for specific learning competencies.
 Whether you’re just trying to learn Hangul or trying to earn a business-level fluency, you can be assured that you will learn from certified Korean speakers.